-Utilizing the collective wisdom of the Irish people gleaned from a turbulent history, Irish seanfhocals (proverbs) have some solid advice to live by during the coronavirus pandemic.
+Utilizing the collective wisdom of the Irish people gleaned from a turbulent history, Irish seanfhocals (proverbs) have some solid advice to live by during the COVID pandemic.

 Literally meaning “old word,” seanfhocal is more precisely translated into English as the word proverb — which the dictionary defines as “a short pithy saying, stating a general truth or piece of advice.”